 If you’ve paid a little extra for healthy food, or even produced it yourself, you know the value of using up every last bit.
 Many of my recipes rely on eggs as a healthy protein source, but have you ever thought about holding on to those eggshells?

 And I’m not just talking about throwing them into the compost pile!

 The egg is a pretty incredible little package.
-Versatile, protein-packed, and–especially if from a pastured flock with quality feed–high in riboflavin, phosphorus, and vitamins D, A, and B12, as well a complete amino acid source.
+Versatile, protein-packed, and — especially if from a pastured flock with quality feed — high in riboflavin, phosphorus, and vitamins A, D, and B12, as well as being a complete amino acid source.
 (1)

 How to Make (Edible) Eggshell Calcium Powder

 Follow these simple steps to transform your eggshells into a high-quality, food-derived supplement:

 - Save your eggshells (you can do this right in the egg carton if you like).
 Surprisingly, they really don’t smell.
 You can leave the membrane in the shells but be sure to rinse out any egg white.